Chief Executive Officer

 905-954-4011 x 72304

-Louise is the Chief Executive Officer at CTN and is responsible for overall strategy and operations.
+Louise is CTN’s Chief Executive Officer and is responsible for the effective leadership and management of the day to day and long term planning and development of CTN.
 She has more than 35 years of experience in the health and social service sectors, including community and government settings.

 Louise has an MSW (administration and policy stream) from the University of British Columbia.